Recent articles from our #StopFitspiration Column:

-“Fitspiration is any image or message that focuses on exercise as a means to attain a physical end.
-These messages often promote unhealthy and obsessive behaviours along with unattainable physical ideals.
-This contributes to both negative body image and addictive exercising behaviours.”
+“Fitspiration messages focus on exercise as a means to attain a physical end.
+Often tagged #fitspiration or #fitspo, these messages promote unhealthy and obsessive behaviours along with unattainable physical ideals.
+This contributes to negative body image and unhealthy exercise behaviours.”

 “Eat Clean.
 Train Mean.
 Get Lean.”
 “Unless you puke, faint, or die, keep going!” and “Strong is the new Skinny.”

-Both messages promote unrealistic and unhealthy ideals, both messages contribute to negative body image, and both are equally harmful.
+In short, both ‘thinspo’ and ‘fitspo’ promote unrealistic and unhealthy ideals, contribute to negative body image, and are equally harmful.

 Do you want to be part of the #StopFitspiration movement?
 Here are some things you can do:

 - Use hashtag #StopFitspiration when sharing messages that promote body positive fitness.

 - Share this page and our Articles with others.

 - Most importantly, don’t buy into Fitspiration.
 Model a healthy relationship with exercise to your friends, coworkers/clients, and family.
 Ultimately, when people stop consuming ‘Fitspo’, others will stop making and sharing it.

 Follow @stopfitspiration on Instagram and Pinterest:

 View this post on Instagram